Clemson stuns UNC 79-76 in OT, earns 1st win in Chapel Hill

-Meanwhile, Robinson laid on the court after his miss, capping a day that saw him go for a career-high 27 points but come up a shot short.

-UNC (8-8, 1-4) came into this one 59-0 against Clemson all-time in Chapel Hill for the longest home winning streak against one opponent in NCAA history.
-That included 28-0 in the Smith Center, UNC’s campus arena that opened in January 1986.

-The win leaves coach Roy Williams tied with late mentor Dean Smith for fourth on the Division I men’s career coaching wins list with 879 victories since the Tar Heels beat Yale on Dec.
-30.
+Williams — who remains tied with late mentor Dean Smith for fourth on the Division I men’s career coaching wins list with 879 victories — took blame for the loss, saying he forgot to tell his players to foul late so Simms couldn’t launch the tying 3.

+“I’d tell (athletics director Bubba Cunningham) he should probably fire me, it probably wouldn’t be a bad idea,” Williams said, folding up a stat sheet to put in his jacket pocket.
+“The coach is supposed to help his kids.
+I didn’t help them very much.”

 BIG PICTURE

 Clemson: Beyond the long run of bad history here, the Tigers were trying to win consecutive games for the first time since starting 5-1.
-And they looked on their way to another frustrating loss in Chapel Hill when they trailed 68-58 with 2:08 left, only to complete an improbable turnaround and make some history.
+And they looked on their way to another frustrating loss in Chapel Hill when they trailed 68-58 with 2:08 left, only to complete an improbable turnaround by forcing some turnovers with fullcourt pressure and hitting some big shots to make history.

+“It’s definitely good,” Simms said of going to 1-59 in Chapel Hill, “but the number still looks crazy.”

 UNC: The Tar Heels were struggling with their worst record through 15 games under Williams.
 And they were battered entering this one, from top player Cole Anthony missing his seventh straight game following knee surgery to the pregame announcement that freshman point guard Jeremiah Francis wouldn’t play due to left-knee soreness.
 Williams said Friday he doesn’t say much about the streak with his team beyond noting it has to end at some point and the goal should be to “try to put it off another year.”
 And now, that run is over.